SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/*-lexicology/lexics/lexemics/✔️-of-lexical-class/*-nouns.md

 ##### necronyms

-»⟮A necronym⟯« is ⟮＿a proper noun＿⟯ which ⟮references a person who has died⟯.
+»⟮A necronym⎵wide⎵⟯« is ⟮＿a proper noun＿⟯ which ⟮references a person who has died⟯.
-A necronym⎵replacing⎵ is a necronym that is ⟮not the same as the person had in life⟯.
+»⟮A necronym⎵replacing⎵⟯« is ⟮＿a necronym⎵wide⎵＿⟯ that is ⟮not the same as the person had in life⟯.

 ### placeholder names